-- 1. On the Imaging Engine 18.0 Installer page, click on Install the Network License Manager 18.0. - 2.
+- 1. On the Imaging Engine 20.0 Installer page, click on Install the Network License Manager. - 2.
 Follow the instructions of the installation wizard. - 3.
-Open the Network License Manager.
+Back on the Imaging Engine 20.0 Installer page, click Activate the licenses to open the Network License Manager. - 4.

-- going to Start > All Programs > Esko > Network License Manager > Network License Manager, - clicking Network License Manager on your Apps screen. - 4.
 In the Esko Network License Manager, go to Tools > License Client Configuration. - 5.
 In the License Client Configuration dialog: - a) Enter the name of the server that you are using as a license server.

-If your license server is also the server you are installing Imaging Engine on, you can enter localhost here.

-- b) Click Apply.

-- c) Click Exit.

-- 6. Close the Network License Manager to go back to the Imaging Engine 18.0 Installer page.
+If your license server is also the server you are installing Imaging Engine on, you can enter localhost here. - b) Click Apply. - c) Click Exit. - 6.
+Close the Network License Manager and go back to the Imaging Engine 20.0 Installer page.